EmotionCognitionLab/ET-remove-artifacts/README.md

 * **Ringo Huang** - ringohua@usc.edu

 Feel free to reach out to me with questions regarding this tool or pupil preprocessing.
-Good luck! :alien:
+Good luck! :alien::telephone_receiver::house_with_garden: